Family await justice a year on from Tirop's murder

 They also now have to cover the cost of travelling to repeated court hearings in Eldoret, over half an hour's drive away.

-"Since she passed on, life hasn't been easy," Vincent said,
+"Since she passed on, life hasn't been easy," Vincent says.

 "We are struggling to make ends meet and it's very hard because we are jobless.
 Our children need school fees and other needs."